duncan-G/AuthenticationSample/Infrastructure/terraform/README.md

 ### GitHub Repository Setup

+If you chose not to add secrets, variables and environments using `setup-github-actions-oidc.sh`:

-Add `terraform-staging` and `terraform-production` environments to repository.
-(Settings → Environments → New environment)
+Add staging and production environments to repository.
+(Settings → Environments → New environment) Shoule have the same names as the arguments used when you ran  `setup-github-actions-oidc.sh`.

 Add the following secrets to repository (Settings → Secrets → Actions):